ChristophWurst/nextcloud_testing/README.md

 ## Integration Tests

-Include the `DatabaseTransactions` trait in your test case and any changes to the database will be rolled back after each test:
+Include the `DatabaseTransaction` trait in your test case and any changes to the database will be rolled back after each test:

 ```php
 <?php